Aimee Semple McPherson: Reported kidnapping

-Grand jury inquiries
+Grand jury's inquiries

 Los Angeles prosecutors had varying theories of her disappearance, among them a publicity stunt, and finally contended that McPherson ran off with a former employee, Kenneth Ormiston, staying with him in a California resort town cottage he had rented.
 After leaving the cottage at the end of May, the pair traveled for the next three weeks and remained hidden.
 Around June 22, Ormiston drove McPherson to Mexico, dropping her off three miles outside nearby Agua Prieta, where she walked the remaining distance.
 In contrast, McPherson consistently maintained her kidnapping story, and defense witnesses corroborated her assertions.

 Much of the evidence against McPherson came from reporters, who passed it on to police.
 The bulk of the investigation against her was funded by Los Angeles-area newspapers, at an estimated cost of $500,000.
 The secrecy of California's grand jury proceedings was ignored by both sides as the Los Angeles prosecution passed new developments to the press, while the evangelist used her radio station to broadcast her side of the story.

-Case dismissal and aftermath
+Dismissal and aftermath of the case

 On November 3, the case was to be moved to a jury trial set for January 1927, charging McPherson, her mother, and other defendants with criminal conspiracy, perjury, and obstruction of justice.
-If convicted, McPherson faced a maximum prison time of 42 years.
-But the prosecution's case developed credibility issues.
+If convicted, McPherson faced a maximum prison time of 42 years but the prosecution's case developed credibility issues.
 Witnesses changed testimonies, and evidence often appeared to have suspicious origins or was mishandled and lost in custody.
 On January 2, Ormiston identified another woman as the companion who stayed with him at the cottage.
 All charges against McPherson and associated parties were dropped for lack of evidence on January 10.
 Still, months of unfavorable news reports produced enduring public belief in McPherson's wrongdoing.